perfsonar/psconfig-web/README.md

 Remove service records that are really old (1 week?)

-when a user login for the first time, I should forward user to install ui that does following
+When a user login for the first time, I should forward user to install UI that does following
 1) make the first user login as super admin
 2) create sample testspec / hostgroups / config to show user how to get started

-Disallow user from used testspecs / hostgroups (and show which config/test uses them)
+* Disallow user from used testspecs / hostgroups (and show which config/test uses them)

-when config is removed, test records will be orphaned - should be cascaded?
+* When config is removed, test records will be orphaned - should be cascaded?

 * Prevent user from removing hostgroups / testspecs currently used by a config
 * Prevent user from orphaning config / testspecs / hostsgroups by removing all admins

-* profile service needs to announce any updates made by user to all other services caching profile info
+* Profile service needs to announce any updates made by user to all other services caching profile info
 * Display which config/test users each hostgroup / testspecs